DuckoDas/djs-ticket-system/README.md

 - Added Delete-Counter Command (Resets the counter)

 # Instructions:
-1) Place the command into your commands folder.
+1) Place Commands in your command folder
-2) Create a new folder in the bot root direcatory and name it "Schemas", and than place the schema in there.
-3) Change all the paths to the right ones if needed.
+2) Place Buttons in your button folder using [Roald Button Handler](https://github.com/RoaldDahl/Button-Handler)
+3) Place Modals in your modal folder using [Roald Modal Handler](https://github.com/RoaldDahl/Modal-Handler)
-4) Place the event into your events folder.
+4) Place Schemas the schemas in your schema folder
-5) Else make sure every path is right!
+5) Make the paths right for your bot!
+6) Any errors?
+Scroll down!

 # MongoDB Connection:
 - be sure to add this to your ready.js file.